IBMIntegration/techjam/src/pages/acelabs/Lab_3/index.md

 The Integration Toolkit also provides links to a number of pre-defined patterns.
 In later labs you will explore how these are used.

 Eclipse is project oriented – artifacts are organized into projects.
 A project is typed.
-Project types that are specific to IBM Integration Bus include Applications, Integration Services, REST APIs and Libraries.
+Project types that are specific to IBM App Connect Enterprise include Applications, Integration Services, REST APIs and Libraries.
 Also, legacy projects of type Message Flow Project and Message Set Project can be created or imported into the toolkit.
 Since they pre-date the concept of Applications and Libraries, they will be visible in the hierarchy under a Folder called “Independent Resources”.

 Building a simple application
 -----------------------------